gabriellesc/FRP-intro/README.md

 		return x*2;
 }

-// We’d like to apply crazyDouble to all the elements of a list... var doubled = [] for (var elem of [1, 2, 3])
+// We'd like to apply crazyDouble to all the elements of a list... var doubled = [] for (var elem of [1, 2, 3])
 	doubled.append(crazyDouble(elem))